Ashwin-Rajesh/LaneDetection/README.md

 ![sobel filter image](/images/guide/SobelVertical.png)
 ![sobel filter image](/images/guide/SobelHorizontal.png)
 - The first kernel selects  vertical edges, because it is symmetrical about horizontal axis.
+- Similarly, the  second kernel selects horizontal edges
+- Sobel filter otputs is not sharp and has a LOT of noise!
+This is solved by the canny algorithm
+- Canny algorithm output is really sharp!
+This is acchieved by a technique called non-max suppression.
+- It also has very low noise.
+This is done by a clever type of thresholding.
+- For understanding them in detail, theres a lot of great material!
+Check out computerphile!